rssnyder/discord-stock-ticker/README.md

 ##### Systemd service

-The below script (ran as root) will download and install a `discrod-stock-ticker` service on your linux machine with the API avalible on port `8080` to manage bots.
+The script here (ran as root) will download and install a `discord-stock-ticker` service on your linux machine with an API avalible on port `8080` to manage bots.

 ```
 wget https://github.com/rssnyder/discord-stock-ticker/releases/download/v3.3.0/discord-stock-ticker-v3.3.0-linux-amd64.tar.gz